Panel 1 · America's 250th Anniversary Exhibit

 How Much Government Power Is Too Much?

 History offers a clear spectrum.
 On one end: total government control.
 On the other: no government at all.
-America was founded at a unique and deliberate midpoint.
+America was founded uniquely and deliberately at the minimal government end of the spectrum.

 Government controls property, speech, economy, movement, thought